A Brief History of Cheswick Green

-The link to the video clip below shows a light hearted communal football match between men and women that was part of the first ever Cheswick Green Fete.
+The link to the video clip below shows a light hearted communal football match between men and women that was part of one of the first ever Cheswick Green Fete’s.
 At this time there was no pub or village hall and of course no new doctors surgery but the shops are visible.

 Save The Mount

 During 1972 Greaves applied for planning permission to build more houses on three sites to extend the size of the village.
 As part of the new development the ancient Mount itself was to be flattened and houses built upon its ‘grave’.
 Greaves had used the existence of the ‘Saxon Settlement’ in its sales literature and had named roads to perpetuate the historic atmosphere, but were now telling everyone that it was just a useless feature that had served its purpose and should be swept away.

 This started a hectic few months during in which residents fought and lost a valiant ‘SAVE THE MOUNT CAMPAIGN’.

 This followed coverage on both local and national television, press and radio – 750 signatures on a petition – letters to Government Ministers, barricades were built and human chains defied the diggers.
 The residents managed to achieve a stay of execution for a month whilst Warwick University Archaeology Department conducted a hurried archaeological survey. of the site, which predictably ‘proved’ that there was nothing of interest worth saving.
 The fight was lost, 60% of the Mount was flattened and houses were built and Huntsmans Point came into being.